 - A 3.5-star rating is a must at the very least.

 This is an often-overlooked strategy.
 Branding is all about giving yourself a distinct identity.
 Instead of marketing your product the generic way, think of things you can do to make your content more interesting.
 This could be a set of unique features in the website, a recurring color scheme, a brand theme that’s repeated frequently, etc.

 Customers often sense an almost robotic kind of detachment from sellers when they communicate.
 Try to interact and connect with customers on a much more personal level, by responding to their feedback and following up on them with emails.
 If the customer raises a valid issue, address it.

 When you interact with customers, keep things friendly, amicable, and be considerate.
 Don’t make demands for their attention, request it.
-And if they do respond, make sure you appreciate them for it.
+And if they do respond, make sure you express your appreciate for it.

-It’s also good to speak to customers on a first-name basis while being respectful of course.
-If you can afford to, go ahead and offer them free samples if they are super loyal customers.
+It’s also good to speak to customers on a first-name basis, while being respectful.
+If you can afford to, go ahead and offer them free samples if they are extra-loyal customers.

 You can automate a system that sends follow-up emails to customers every time they make a purchase, to request their review.
 This way you can keep track of individual sales.

 Note that reviews should come from actual customers.
 Asking your family or friends to drop a review is not only dishonest but also easily spotted.

 A lot of your marketing can take place offline and off Amazon.
 Email campaigns are a great example of this.
 Not only can you develop a more personal relationship with your customers through customer-oriented messaging, but you can also offer them special discounts on bulk deals that you wouldn’t have been able to on Amazon.

 There’s nothing wrong with using Amazon as a platform to attract leads if you can offer them a better deal.
 It gets more traffic to your website, socials and can also boost positive reviews on Amazon itself.